Cruella Star Emma Stone’s Five Hair Care Secrets

 At the same time, one cannot fail to note the skill of the actress’s personal stylist.
 It does such a good job of coloring Emma Stone’s hair that most of us never suspected that the reddish tint of the star’s hair was not natural.

 The personal stylist of the star, Mara Roszak, admires the actress’s hair and considers it perfect.
-It’s all about the natural light wave, which, if desired, can be easily smoothed out or, on the contrary, emphasized.
+It’s all about the natural light wave, which, if desired, can be easily smoothed out or, conversely, emphasized.

 The professional also gave some advice on how to apply the styling products that she prefers to use on Emma Stone’s hair.